Lown–Ganong–Levine syndrome

 Lown–Ganong–Levine syndrome (LGL) is a pre-excitation syndrome of the heart.
 Those with LGL syndrome have episodes of abnormal heart racing with a short PR interval and normal QRS complexes seen on their electrocardiogram when in a normal sinus rhythm.
 LGL syndrome was originally thought to be due to an abnormal electrical connection between the atria and the ventricles, but is now thought to be due to accelerated conduction through the atrioventricular node in the majority of cases.
 The syndrome is named after Bernard Lown, William Francis Ganong, Jr., and Samuel A. Levine.

 Signs and symptoms

+In general, patients will be asymptomatic at baseline.
+During their tachyarrhythmia however, they may report palpitations, shortness of breath, syncope or presyncope.
+They will have a tachycardia.
+How well they tolerate their tachyarrhythmia is dictated by their physiologic reserve.
+A young, well patient may just have palpitations and the tachycardia alone.
+However, an older patient with pre-existing (discrete) cardiovascular disease may additionally experience hypotension and syncope.
+Very fast heart rates can be detrimental even in well patients though.

 Pathophysiology

 LGL syndrome was originally thought to involve a rapidly conducting accessory pathway (bundle of James) that connects the atria directly to the bundle of His, bypassing the slowly conducting atrioventricular node.
 However, the majority of those with LGL in whom electrophysiological studies have been performed do not have any evidence of an accessory pathway or structural abnormality.
 Whilst in a minority of cases some form of intranodal or paranodal fibers that bypass all or part of the atrioventricular node can be found with subsequent conduction down the normal His-Purkinje system, in most cases the short PR interval is caused by accelerated conduction through the atrioventricular node.
 LGL syndrome is therefore felt to represent a clinical syndrome with multiple different underlying causes.